biocore/LabControl/docs/index.rst

 * Pools

-	* List- Brings you to a list of all of the pools on Labman
+	* List- Brings you to a list of all of the pools on Labcontrol
 		* You can highlight pools here to continue processing them
 	* Pool library plates- Combines samples together for multiplexing
 	* Prepare amplicon sequencing pool- Combines pools together

 * Sequencing runs

-	* List- Brings you to a list of all of the sequencing runs on Labman
+	* List- Brings you to a list of all of the sequencing runs on Labcontrol
 		* You can highlight sequencing runs here to continue processing them
 	* Prepare sequencing run- Creates a sequencing file for the sequencer